 It is possible to expand this list, but I have mentioned the most important ones in the order that should be looked at.
 Since I am a software test engineer, I should start by addressing the code errors.

 Profiling or Back-End Analysis

 The hardest part of this process is tracking or reporting a running code.
 We can call this profiling or back-end analysis.
 Many software developers or test engineers have a really hard time managing this process.
-This situation is very natural; because they cannot watch or debug fast flowing code.
-However, there are too many components, and unfortunately, it is very difficult to capture from which component these analysis will be made.
+This situation is very natural; because they cannot watch or debug fast-flowing code.
+However, there are too many components, and unfortunately, it is very difficult to capture from which component these analyses will be made.

 In fact, there are APM (Application Performance Monitoring) tools developed for this.
-The most common ones are New Relic, Dynatrace, Appdynamics.
+The most common ones are New Relic, Dynatrace, and AppDynamics.

 Although these tools were originally designed for application error and performance analysis, over time they also gained competence in areas such as client, system and network analysis.

-You can add an APM as an agent at application, browser, operating system and network level.
-These agents collect existing behaviors and provide you an analysis.
+You can add an APM as an agent at the application, browser, operating system, and network level.
+These agents collect existing behaviors and provide you with an analysis.